Center for the Neuroscience of Psychedelics

 Psychedelics and Mental Health: Neuroscience of the Self, Other and Human Connection

 Please join Sharmin Ghaznavi, MD, PhD, associate director and director of Cognitive Neuroscience for the Center for the Neuroscience of Psychedelics for a unique look into how psychedelics might be used to facilitate positive, lasting changes in the brain that improve how we understand ourselves and relate to others.
 Individuals with mood and anxiety disorders tend to see themselves and others in a negative light, resulting in loneliness and poor relationships.
 By incorporating and leveraging knowledge about which brain regions are implicated in self and other related processing, and how psychedelics facilitate neuroplasticity in these regions, there is immense potential to transform care and reduce, or even, eradicate suffering.

 Support Our Work

 The Center for the Neuroscience of Psychedelics has been brought to life by generous donations from our partners.
 Want to help?
-Email Molly McCarthy or use the Mass General donation portal and specify that you’d like to designate your gift toward our center.
+Email Molly McCarthy, Director of Development, or use the Mass General donation portal and specify that you’d like to designate your gift toward our center.